 This is It Equals.
-It’s a place for thinking, discussion, and saying what other people are thinking.
-Or maybe that you wish they were thinking.
+It’s a place for thinking, discussion, and critically unpicking the power structures that govern our place in the world.

 Language builds power structures.
 The way we use it defines who we are, what we think, and how we consider everything else around us.
 It also establishes norms, which are easy to take as ‘the way things are’, just because that’s the way it is.
 That’s why it’s important to step back and look at what we think we know, and the words we use to describe it.

 We want to get people talking about big issues and ideas in terms of their atomic structure.
 Feminism, discrimination, culture, arts, and what we see in media.
 The words we see in newspapers.
 The words we watch fall out of character’s mouths in film.
 The words we wish we had to describe, and take control of a situation.